-The Committee to Protect Journalists will honor four courageous journalists with its 2010 International Press Freedom Awards at a ceremony
+The Committee to Protect Journalists will honor four courageous journalists with its 2010 International Press Freedom Awards at a ceremony in November.

 The winners of the 2010 International Press Freedom Awards have endured violence, threats, imprisonment, and even torture because of their work as journalists, CPJ Executive Director Joel Simon said.
-Each has made a vital contribution to
+Each has made a vital contribution

-civic life in his or her country.
+to civic life in his or her country.
 They have exposed wrongdoing, denounced corruption, and cast a skeptical eye on official actions.
 We honor and support their independence and courage.

 Here are the recipients of CPJ's 2010 International Press Freedom Awards:

 Kebede, 30, was one of the first journalists to be jailed for independent reporting on Ethiopia's 2005 election violence.
 And he was among the last to be released under a presidential pardon nearly two years later.
 Unlike many of his colleagues